What to Expect during a Cake Smash with Laura Mares Photography

 What happens at an outdoor cake smash session?

-Now during an outdoor cake smash, it’s often a more rustic or botanical atmosphere.
-Since we will be outdoors with little accessibility to running water (something that we have during a studio session) I always recommend bringing water bottles, wipes, paper towels, and garbage bags to help clean your child before the ride home.
+An outdoor cake smash session is often a more rustic or botanical atmosphere.
+Since we will be outdoors with little access to running water (something that we have during a studio session) I recommend bringing water bottles, wipes, paper towels, and garbage bags to help clean your child before the ride home.

 What exactly happens during a cake smash photography session?

 I like to frame my cake smash session with a family shot first, a baby shot, and then the cake smash and splash all in an hour.
-I use this set up because the baby will likely be a little tired after the more serious shots, so the cake is a little pick me up and incentive during the shoot.
-Additionally, they are going to be very messy and tired of taking pictures after the cake smash itself so I think it’s the perfect ending to a photo shoot.
+I use this set up because your one year old will likely be a little tired after the more serious shots, so the cake is a little pick me up and incentive during the shoot.
+Additionally, babies are often very messy and tired of taking pictures after the cake smash itself so I think it’s the perfect ending to a photo shoot.

-In conclusion, I hope this blog post helped answer some frequently asked questions and gave you a frame of reference as you choose what your baby’s cake smash to look like.
+In conclusion, I hope this blog post helped answer some frequently asked questions and gave you a frame of reference as you choose what you want your baby’s cake smash to look like.

 Hope to see you soon,